 We collect this data so that we can evaluate the website's performance and optimise our content to better meet the needs of people with mental health and money problems.

-If you submit a story or tip through our website forms we will ask you to enter which UK nation you are based so that we can give you advice and information relevant to that region, but this alone is not personal data.
+If you submit a story or tip through our website forms we will ask you to enter which UK nation you are based in so that we can give you advice and information relevant to that region, but this alone is not personal data.